0xpr03/yayd/README.md

 (WebM is using VP9 as codec, MP4 h264)

+The quality column is using positive values for youtube, as it changes it's formats over time.
+Negative values are thus reserved to static values like twitchs quality or the codec for internal music conversion.
+This gives you the option to choose by yourself which youtube quality you want to use.

 ### Personal recommended itags
 140,251 AAC extraction (mq,hq)
 133,134,135,136,137,298,303: [240, 360, 480, 720, 1080p @30; 720, 1080p @60fps]youtube - video only